zerminaejaz/pull_over_frontend/README.md

 # Roadside Assistance - "Pull Over"

-Pull Over is an application where Users post problems they are having on the road for nearby users to assist them.
+Pull Over is an application where Users can post on-the-road problems with or without an amount of cash they can offer for task completion.
+Users can view posts nearby and retrieve location of each post via Google Maps.

 - Utilized Ruby on Rails to rapidly develop and deploy application using MVC framework
     - Here is the [Rails-Backend](https://github.com/zerminaejaz/pull_over_backend)